Rigorous numerics of tubular, conic, star-shaped neighborhoods of slow manifolds for fast-slow systems: Introduction

 \subsubsection{Guckenheimer-Johnson-Meerkamp \cite{GJM2012}}

 Authors of \cite{GJM2012} discuss validations of enclosures of slow manifolds.
 In that paper authors concentrate on fast-slow systems {\em with one fast variable and two slow variables}, which aims at validations of singular Hopf bifurcations.
-The basis of their procedure is the triangulation of critical manifolds and computations of left and right correction (perturbation) terms of slow manifolds which enclose rigorous slow manifolds with an explicit range $[0,\epsilon_0]$. {\bf The higher dimensional extension} of this method remains open.
+The basis of their procedure is the triangulation of critical manifolds and computations of left and right correction (perturbation) terms of slow manifolds which enclose rigorous slow manifolds with an explicit range $[0,\epsilon_0]$.
+Extension of this method {\bf in more general systems} remains open.